meilisearch/documentation/reference/api/README.md

 #### Content type

- Requests can be in JSON, CSV, or NDJSON.
-Responses are always in JSON.
+Any endpoint with a payload (`--data-binary`) requires a `Content-Type` header.
 MeiliSearch currently supports the following formats:

 - `Content-Type: application/json` for JSON
 - `Content-Type: application/x-ndjson` for NDJSON
 - `Content-Type: text/csv` for CSV

-You **don't need** to specify a header for `GET` and `DELETE` routes.
-Routes that require a payload **only accept JSON headers.** `PUT` and `POST` document routes accept all headers.
+However, the [add documents](/reference/api/documents.md#add-or-replace-documents) and [update documents](/reference/api/documents.md#add-or-update-documents) endpoints are the only ones which currently accept NDJSON and CSV `Content-Type`.
+For all other endpoints, use `Content-Type: application/json`.

 #### Authentication